20 Different Types of Maple Trees (With Pictures)

 - Last updated:

 Maples are the quintessential backyard tree.
 Undoubtedly, you’ve climbed a few of them as kids.
-They’re also common elements of our forest, with the Red Maple the number one species by number.
-It and Sugar Maple are two of ten that make up 45% of the total volume.
+They are also common elements of our forest, and the Red Maple is the number one species by number.
+It and Sugar Maple are two of ten that makeup 45% of the total volume.
 These trees serve many purposes, from a high-quality timber source to ornamental additions to yummy maple syrup.

 There are over 130 types of maple trees around the world.
 The United States is home to 45 species, both native and introduced.
 Numerous cultivars also exist that are selectively bred for several characteristics, such as size, profile, and color.
 Our round-up includes some of the most popular and recognizable of these trees.